sarabveer/nanakshahi-js/README.md

 ### JavaScript `Date()` Object

 In this library, the Date object has been given in local time of the client.
 This ensures that the Gregorian date calculated by the functions are correct regardless of Timezone.

-The only exception is when the Date is given in UTC for the Astro Times function, Bikrami Lunar Tithi Start/End times, and Sankranti Moment time.

 ## API